gdg-x/frisbee/README.md

 ```

 ###API Keys
-`local_properties` file is used for storing API keys since it is already ignored in the `.gitignore` file.
+`local.properties` file is used for storing API keys since it is already ignored in the `.gitignore` file.

 The file looks like:
 ```